timrobot/flaming-adventure/README.md

 flaming-adventure
 =================

-Where adventure burn and die.
+Where adventures burn and die.

 All extra projects and random bits of code that I generate will sometimes be pushed here.